Alormor/MovieBrowser/README.md

   - All available ratings from the API
 - Users can return to the previous list **in the same state** without losing scroll position.

+### ✔️ Favorites System
+- Users can **mark movies as favorites** by clicking on a heart icon overlaying each poster.
+- Favorited movies are **stored in `localStorage`**, so they persist even after refreshing the page.
+- Users can **add or remove movies from favorites** dynamically from both the search results and the favorites page.
+- The **Favorites page** displays all saved movies in a grid layout, with the ability to un-favorite them.
+- Favorites are synchronized with the heart icons, so previously saved movies appear with a **filled heart** in search results.

 ---

 ## 🛠️ Technologies Used